-If you are serious about your dreams and what the future holds for you? then you should learn to wait.
+Are you serious about your dreams and what the future holds for you?
+Then you should learn to wait.
 Fast or quick isn’t always right.
 Well, it could also be right but not the best for you.

 Waiting doesn’t mean drowning in alcohol and indulging in sensational sex to feel you belong.

-It’s all about taking responsibility for your life and make every decision you make count.
+It’s all about taking responsibility for your life and making every decision you make the count.